fleetdm/fleet/docs/Deploying/Configuration.md

 ##### osquery_async_host_collect_lock_timeout

 Applies only when `osquery_enable_async_host_processing` is enabled.
-Timeout of the lock acquired by a fleet instance to collect host data into the database.
-If the collection runs for too long or the instance crashes unexpectedly, the lock will be automatically released after this duration and another fleet instance can proceed with the next collection.
+Timeout of the lock acquired by a Fleet instance to collect host data into the database.
+If the collection runs for too long or the instance crashes unexpectedly, the lock will be automatically released after this duration and another Fleet instance can proceed with the next collection.

 - Default value: 1m
 - Environment variable: `FLEET_OSQUERY_ASYNC_HOST_COLLECT_LOCK_TIMEOUT`